For some people, gaining weight can be just as challenging as losing weight is for others.

 It can be difficult to eat the number of calories you need to gain weight in three square meals.

 Eating more often, however, does require some planning.
-Make sure you always have snacks on hand and that you have your meals planned in case something unexpected comes up that throws your eating schedule off balance.
+Make sure you always have snacks on hand or premixed nutrition drinks like Ensure and that you have your meals planned in case something unexpected comes up that throws your eating schedule off balance.

 Don’t be afraid of sugar